3. Installing phenopype

 Activate your virtual environment:

-Install phenopype to your environment using pip (pip is the main package manager for Python):
+Install phenopype to your environment using pip (pip is the standard package manager for Python):

 pip install phenopype